obfuscatedgenerated/blog/_posts/2026-01-29-building-an-os-pt1.md

 Note that because OllieOS is a single-user OS, the user is essentially the `root` user, so are free to grant or deny privilege requests as they see fit.

 This design effectively simulates the ring architecture of a real operating system, while still being implemented in a high-level language.
 It is however important to contrast this with a real OS.
 In a real OS, system calls are used to access kernel functions.
-These work by triggering a CPU interrupt that switches the CPU to ring 0, allowing the kernel to execute the requested function on behalf of the program.
+These work by triggering a CPU interrupt that switches the CPU to ring 0, allowing the kernel to execute the requested function on behalf of the program, which still runs in ring 3.
-The OllieOS design is a simplification of this, but it effectively demonstrates the concept of privilege levels and kernel/user separation.
+The OllieOS design is a simplification of this, where `sudo` elevated programs and ring 0 are essentially the same (because we don't particularly care about hardware privilege when we are just a browser), but it effectively demonstrates the concept of privilege levels and kernel/user separation.

 It is additionally worth noting that a program could theoretically "export" this privileged access to other programs by passing the kernel instance around.
 I am currently exploring mitigations for this, such as [capability-based security provided by SES (Secure ECMAScript) compartments](https://www.npmjs.com/package/ses) which essentially cuts off access to the global scope and provides true isolation between programs.

 ## Programs vs processes